Identity Architecture¶

 Signer Juvix Type¶

-A signature describing a type SignerType
+A signature describing a type SignerType that can cryptographically

-(or credibly commit) to something (a Signable
+sign (or credibly commit) to something (a Signable), forming a

 Implementations should ultimately include, for example